-Incorrect connection!
+X Incorrect connection!
 The additional link creates a duplicate path.

-When multiple racks are networked, it is essential that they are all receiving and are locked to the same derived sync reference.
+When multiple cores are networked, it is essential that they are all receiving and are locked to the same derived sync reference.

-Each Hydra2 link can carry 512 channels of audio in each direction simultaneously.
+Each Hydra2 link can carry up to 512 channels of 48kHz audio in each direction simultaneously.
+Note that this figure reduces to a minimum of 256 when carrying 96k channels.

-From software version 1.10, bandwidth between racks can be increased in multiples of 512 audio channels by adding additional links to form trunks.
+From software version 1.10, bandwidth between cores can be increased in multiples of 512 audio channels @48kHz or a minimum of 256 audio channels @96kHz by adding additional links to form trunks.

 Trunk links should only be fitted if they have been configured.

 Please contact Calrec Customer Support or your local representative for guidance on trunk link configuration.